Geritychina/Diploma-work/README.md

 # 📘 Diploma Work: Educational Management System 💯📚

-**Diploma Work Project for Plovdiv University "Paisii Hilendarski"**
+**Diploma Work Project for Plovdiv University "Paisii Hilendarski"**📚

 This project is a web-based educational management system designed to streamline communication and organization between teachers and students.
 It offers functionalities such as subject management, group messaging, and user role differentiation.